-I had thought about these kinds of things a lot before but had never shared any of them with anyone else.
-It was just something I did in my head.
-I’d kind of pre-visualize a given scene in my head as if it were already edited together and then I’d try to film the individual shots that would make it come together in the editing room.
+I’ve thought about these kinds of things a lot before but have never shared any of them with anyone else.
+It is just something I do in my head.
+I kind of pre-visualize a given scene in my head as if it were already edited together and then I try to capture the individual shots that would make it come together in the editing room.

 It was then that I realized that something was missing.

 I elaborated a little.
 “Is this supposed to be a scary scene?
 Or maybe it’s friendly and safe to begin with and then gets scary?
-Maybe the shots are languorous at first and then get hand held and fast when the tiger attacks?
-Is it from the point of view of the driver or maybe of the tiger?”
+Maybe the shots are languorous at first and then get hand held and cut together faster when the tiger attacks?
+Is it from the point of view of the driver or maybe of the tiger or the woman passenger?”

-We got back to the bungalows and continued the conversation a bit more, adding shots that seemed to get more and more focused on telling a story that we hadn’t yet quite outlined.
+We get back to the bungalows and continue the conversation a bit more, adding new shots that seem to get more and more focused on telling a story that we hadn’t yet quite outlined.

-I was only back in my room for a few minutes before the phone rang.
-It was Amy.
+I was only back in my room for a few minutes before the phone rings.
+It’s Amy.

-“What about a shot from a high angle like in the trees making the couple appear small and vulnerable in the frame?”
-Now she thinking.
+“What about a wide shot from a high angle like in the trees making the couple appear small and vulnerable in the frame?”
+Now she’s thinking.

-“Or maybe another shot made as if from the tiger’s point of view; a handheld shot peering thru the foliage to the road as if the still unseen tiger were watching the two of them?”
+“Or maybe another shot made as if from the tiger’s point of view; a handheld shot peering thru the foliage to the road as if the still unseen tiger were watching the two people?”